DrShahinstein/tauri-todo/README.md

-# Todo App
+# Todo App Using Rocket and Tauri

 A simple Todo App built using Rocket framework for the backend and Tauri for the frontend.
-The app allows users to add, delete, and view their todos with a Rocket based server.
+The app allows users to add, delete, and view their todos with a Rocket based server 🚀

 ## Features